 At some point before reporting

-her missing, Stewart attempted to amend a monthly standing order from
+her missing, Stewart amended a monthly standing order from

 Ms Bailey's bank account into his own from £600 to £4,000. a